Statement of Policy

 - treating all complaints as confidential to the extent consistent with conducting a thorough investigation;

 - taking disciplinary or other corrective action where appropriate; and

 - advising both the complainant and the person about whose conduct the complaint is made (“the respondent”) of the outcome of the investigation.

-Responsibilities of the Racial Misconduct Response Team
+Responsibilities of the Bias Matters Response Team (BMRT)

-The Response Team has the following responsibilities:
+The Bias Matters Response Team has the following responsibilities:

 - To assure that each complainant and respondent is provided information regarding campus resources and to assist the complainant and respondent in accessing those resources, if requested;